chanzuckerberg/single-cell/rfcs/RFC-Upload-From-Dropbox.md

 #### 2. Share Link

 Using the browser App, make a _POST {submission_id}/upload/link_request to upload the file by providing the sharable link in the request body.
-The response will contain the dataset_id, that can be used to check the status of the upload
+The response will contain the_dataset_id_, that can be used to check the status of the upload

 #### 3. Sanitize